-Would you rather spend $60.00 dollars now on a permanent chinchilla bedding or continue to spend more and have more cleaning work to do?
+Would you rather spend $60.00 dollars now on a permanent chinchilla bedding solution, or spend less now, but continue to spend more and more over the life of your pet?
+And have more cleaning work to do?

-That’s ultimately what I asked myself when I made the switch over to the fleece liners discussed previously.
+That’s ultimately what I asked myself when I made the switch over to the fleece liners.

-Let’s take a quick look at the overall pros and cons of using fleece liners for your chinchilla bedding as opposed to using Aspen shavings for your bedding.
+Let’s take a quick look at the overall pros and cons of using fleece liners for your chinchilla bedding, as opposed to using Aspen shavings.

 Now, let’s look at the pros and cons of using aspen shavings for your chinchilla bedding.

-The most significant takeaway that I wanted to get across in this post is that either fleece or aspen shavings are a perfectly viable option to use for your chinchilla bedding.
+The most significant takeaway that I wanted to get across in this post is that either fleece or aspen shavings are the best options to use for your chinchilla bedding.

-I personally believe fleece is the best chinchilla bedding but if you aren’t quite ready to make the switch, aspen shavings are a great second-best chinchilla bedding to use.
+I personally believe fleece is the best chinchilla bedding but if you aren’t quite ready to make the switch, aspen shavings are a great runner up.

 Always, keep in mind that you need to keep your chinchilla cage clean regardless of which of these chinchilla bedding options you ultimately choose.

-As long as your chinchilla has plenty of space, a loving home, and time to interact, they will not be too picky about which chinchilla bedding you ultimately decide to use.
+As long as your chinchilla has plenty of space, a loving home, and time to interact, it will not be too picky about which chinchilla bedding you ultimately decide to use.